simon-ritchie/apysc/docs_src/source/display_object_parent.md

 assert isinstance(rectangle.parent, ap.Graphics)
 ```

-Notes: the `Sprite` instance will be added to the stage in the constructor automatically.
-Similarly, the `Graphics` instance will be added to the `Sprite` instance.
+Notes: This interface automatically adds the sprite to the stage at the constructor.
+Similarly, this interface adds the `Graphics` instance to the `Sprite` instance.

-The `remove_from_parent` interface will remove self-instance from the parent (and will not be displayed on the stage).
+The `remove_from_parent` interface removes self-instance from the parent (and not be displayed on the stage).

 ## Basic usage of the remove_from_parent interface

-The `remove_from_parent` method interface (no argument options) will remove the self-instance from the parent.
-A Removed instance will not be displayed until it will add to any parent again.
+The `remove_from_parent` method interface (no argument options) removes the self-instance from the parent.
+A Removed instance is not displayed until any parent adds it again.

 ```py
 # runnable